-I discovered Tantra yoga, a spiritual path that includes awakening your life force energy as a vehicle for spiritual expansion.
+I discovered Tantra yoga, a spiritual path that includes sacred sexuality.
 I chucked the professional career and began teaching Tantra groups and doing private sessions in sexual healing, mostly with women.
 I worked a lot with issues around sexual abuse.

 I connected with Kevin Braheny Fortune, who helped me open my heart, expand my spirit, and love fully.
 We were partners for ten years, and we have lived together for more than twenty.
 He has been an incredible source of love and wisdom and support for me, as well as keeping me laughing!

 Kevin introduced me to William Rainen.
-He is still a very influential spiritual teacher for me and has been for many years.
+He is still a very influential spiritual teacher and mentor for me and has been for many years.

 I founded a Tantra school, the Center for Divine Passion in Oakland, California, with Kevin Braheny Fortune.
 We taught many workshops and ongoing groups, trained teachers and assistants, and developed a curriculum for extended group experiences.

 Leaving the City

 Kevin and I moved from the Bay Area to the Sierra Nevada Mountains of Northern California.
 We live on ten acres of beautiful fir forest.
 It’s at an elevation of 5000 feet, snow country in the winter, and sunny and dry in the summer.
 Over the years, we have attracted a small community of like-minded friends who live on the land.
 We call our community Serenity.

 I changed my first name to Satya, which means “truth”, in the sense of the ultimate reality that cannot be denied.